danielcbit/apcctrl/doc/manual/manual.rst

 ensure that the correct defaults are set.
 The dialogue box that appears should have **Startup Type** set to **Automatic* and **Logon** should be set to **System Account**.
-If these values are not set correctly by default, please change them otherwise apcupsd will not work.
+If these values are not set correctly by default, please change them otherwise apcctrl will not work.

 For WinXP and Win2K systems, the dialogs are a bit different from those shown here for WinNT, but he concept is the same.
 You get to the Services dialog by clicking on: Control Panel -> Administrative Tools -> Component Services.
-The apcupsd service should appear in the right hand window when you click on **Services (Local)** in the left hand menu window.
+The apcctrl service should appear in the right hand window when you click on **Services (Local)** in the left hand menu window.